FAQs about RIGHT TO THRIVE

 What has changed?

-A growing band of inspiring pioneers with MND, spurred on by the realisation that cutting-edge Hi-Tech is set to revolutionise extreme disability, refuse to accept the established version of reality.
-Instead, their Message of Hope is that anyone with MND can these days claim the Right to Thrive: They choose not merely to try to stay alive for as long as it takes until there is a cure – they choose to THRIVE.
+The Scott-Morgan Foundation is committed to promoting the Right To Thrive.
+A growing band of pioneers with MND, spurred on by the realisation that cutting-edge Hi-Tech is set to revolutionise extreme disability, refuse to accept the established version of reality.
+Instead, The Scott-Morgan Foundation’s message of hope is that anyone with MND can these days claim the Right to Thrive: These pioneers refuse merely to try to stay alive for as long as it takes until there is a cure – they choose to THRIVE.

 What does it need other than access to Hi-Tech?

-To survive with MND long-term, you typically need an operation called a Tracheostomy that lets a portable device breathe for you, as well as a Cough-Assist machine to clears your lungs of phlegm.
-Currently, decisions on whether these options are made available to you if you have MND are made locally not nationally.
+To survive with MND long-term, you typically need an operation called a Tracheostomy (or, even better, a Laryngectomy) that lets a portable device breathe for you, as well as a Cough-Assist machine that clears your lungs of phlegm.
+Currently, in countries like the UK, decisions on whether these options are made available to you if you have MND are made locally not nationally.
 The most recent data suggest that less than 1% of people with MND in the UK receive this life-saving combination; in Japan it is a third of people with MND.

 What is the key message?